Graduate Commons Program Team

 Maia Paterno

-Maia earned her B.B.A in Music Business and Management from Belmont University in Nashville, TN.
-She is currently completing her M.S. in Leadership in Higher Education at Pepperdine University Graduate School of Education and Psychology where she tailors her work towards sexual violence prevention.
-Maia’s background is in Residence Life where she fell in love with supporting students on their educational journeys and creating spaces for them to explore their authentic identities.
-Outside of her work, Maia enjoys paddleboarding, baking, trying new foods, and spoiling her cat, Neve, who is the loveliest little lady!
-She is looking forward to connecting with students and welcoming others into the Harvard community.
+Maia earned her B.B.A in Music Business and Management from Belmont University and her Master of Science in Leadership in Higher Education at Pepperdine University Graduate School of Education and Psychology.
+Her background is in Residence Life where she fell in love with supporting students on their educational journeys and creating spaces for them to explore their authentic identities.

 Read More